 - Prove you suffered damages serious enough to warrant a claim

 - File your claim with the at-fault party’s insurer

-A Columbus pedestrian accident lawyer from the Fitch Law Firm LLC can manage all of these tasks on your behalf when we represent you.
-To learn more about our services during a free case review with a member of our team, call the Fitch Law Firm LLC at
+A Columbus pedestrian accident lawyer from The Fitch Law Firm LLC can manage all of these tasks for you when we represent you.
+To learn more about our services during a free case review with a member of our team, you can call our firm today.

 - Head and brain injuries